caymansimpson/reuniclusVGC/README.md

 - Reinforcement Learning because:
     - You dont know the probability of getting to the next state (due to opponent decision)
     - You don’t immediately know which states lead you to the reward (+1)
-- Other Options
-    - Monte Carlo Tree Searching?
+- Second Choice: Monte Carlo Tree Searching?
-        - This would only really be applicable in Singles
+    - This would only really be applicable in Singles since in Doubles, this would be really expensive
-        - This would be really expensive; you could create heuristics to think 2-3 turns ahead
-            - e.g. not attacking your own pokemon unless healing or weakness policy
+    - We could create heuristics to limit your search space (e.g. not attacking your own pokemon unless healing or weakness policy)
     - “Backwards Induction” (implemented as Alpha-Beta pruning) can help prune gamestates
-    - Zero sum games can always be reformulated to Linear Problems (Dantzig, 1951)
-    - Training against itself?
-(AlphaZero/AlphaGo approach)
-    - “Portfolio Optimization” would be a team builder algorithm, and is unsolved
-    - Minimax Q?
+    - Intelligent prioritization of branches to search

 ### Useful Links:
 1. Twitter Discussion: https://twitter.com/TBFUnreality/status/1059894045177200645